 Figure 9: Shares of different types on cooling appliances

 For the market assessment the assumption is to replace 500,000 non-inverter AC units with inverter AC units over a period of 5 years.
-The average annual consumption of AC is 1500 kWh.
+The average annual consumption of AC is 1,500 kWh.
 The cost for non-inverter 2.25 HP AC and inverter AC are EGP 21,750 and EGP 27,085, respectively.
 With an estimation of 50% expected savings over the implementation period are 375 GWh.
-With estimation that the average price difference is EGP 5500 between non-inverter AC and inverter AC, the next table summarize the calculation of the savings and payback period according to each consumption categories
+With estimation that the average price difference is EGP 5,500 between non-inverter AC and inverter AC, the next table summarize the calculation of the savings and payback period according to each consumption categories

 CONSUMPTION CATEGORY